apache/nuttx/Documentation/guides/port.rst

 |      |               | count the time accurately or not.                                  |
 +------+---------------+--------------------------------------------------------------------+

-The result of porting procedure
+Porting Case Studies
 ===============================

-Although these depend on specific kernel version.
+These porting guides depend on specific kernel versions, as some code structures have changed over time.
+They will still provide a general idea on how to port.

 .. toctree::
-  port_arm_cm4.rst
+   :glob:
+   :maxdepth: 1

+   porting-case-studies/*